mahamshahid18/oauth2.0-angular-implicit-example/README.md

 Please take a look at `app.js` as well if you want to understand how this is working.
 Be sure to change the configuration (to add in the `clientId` and `redirectURI`) according to your Dropbox app.

-> Note: All the automatically generated code is in  `scripts/DropboxLib/` folder
+> Note: All the automatically generated code is in the `./scripts/DropboxLib/` folder.
+> Note: This code is not confidential.
+You can generate an SDK for any API too, you will require an API description file to do so.

 The documentation below is also automatically generated with the SDK.